SrinivasaChivukula/CSCE-3550-Project1/README.md

-2\.
-Open a new terminal and run GradeBot:
+2. Open a new terminal and run GradeBot:

-* cd ..
+ cd ..
-* .\\gradebot project1
+ .\gradebot project1

-3\.
-GradeBot will connect to your server and run tests.
+3. GradeBot will connect to your server and run tests.

 Scores and feedback are displayed in the terminal.

-\## Example Work-Flow:
+## Example Work-Flow:

 # Setup